 c.
 Qualifications and Competencies.
-Qualification is lifed for three years.
+Qualification for CNO and VO is lifed for four years.
 Competencies are entered on to JPA centrally by BAS or the relevant RPoC.
 After three years, individuals should re-qualify as a CNO by attending another course, whilst for VOs there is a day's refresher course which will be run regionally by the BAS team, together with the RPoC.
 The only exception being if individuals have carried out the appointment within the past two years prior to the competence end date.